spences10/cheat-sheets/git.md

 [here](https://gist.github.com/jexchan/2351996) for more detail if needed.

-## Reuse SSH keys, from one machine to another
+## Re-use SSH keys, from one machine to another

 If you want to avoid creating multiple SSH keys for different environments and move your `.ssh` folder from one machine to another